Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Romanian is the official language of Romania!
 However, many Romanians – especially those in the service and tourist industries – speak excellent English.

-That said, when visiting any country, it is best to learn a few basic words.
-These are some phrases and numbers to know before your Romania vacation.
+That said, when visiting any foreign country, it is best to learn a few basic words.
+These are some phrases and numbers to know before your Romania Vacation.

 • Hello: Buna Ziua